KATHMANDU - POKHARA - GHILING - MANTHANG - GHAMI - KAGBENI - JOMSOM - POKHARA - KATHMANDU

 The cost for a permit to embark on the Upper Mustang trek is $500 US for the first 10 days of the journey.
 For each additional day, the fee is $50 US per person.
 In addition to the Upper Mustang trek permit, trekkers are also required to obtain an Annapurna Conservation Area Permit (ACAP), which costs 3000 NPR ($30 US) for non-SAARC citizens and 200 NPR for citizens of SAARC countries.
 It's important to note that these fees are subject to change and it's best to check with a local tour operator for the most up-to-date information.

-Weather in Spring and Autumn in upper mustang trek:
+Weather in Spring & Autumn Season:

 The weather in the Upper Mustang trek during spring (March to May) and autumn (September to November) is considered the best time to visit.
 The days are warm and sunny, with cool nights and clear skies.
 This provides ideal conditions for trekking and sightseeing, with fantastic views of the surrounding landscape and the Annapurna range.